 Say Why People Buy From You

 When account managers, customer service reps, brokers, and others in sales find out that they must briefly describe three problems that they solve in emotional terms, they often resist.
 Some refuse.
-The other ingredients in the recipe for a compelling elevator speech are: name, rescue statement, and hook question.
-Nobody who deals directly with clients or customers seems to have a problem with these.
+The other ingredients in the recipe for a compelling elevator speech: name, rescue statement, and hook question.
+Nobody who deals directly with prospective or actual customers seems to have a problem with these.

 Still, to answer the question, “What you do?” in 30 seconds or fewer and compel the listener to ask for your business card, pain is necessary.
-That is, you must state three discomforts or sore points that you resolve to compel a stranger on an elevator to ask for your business card before you step off the elevator.
+That is, to compel a stranger on an elevator to ask for your business card before you step off the elevator, you must empathetically state three discomforts or sore points that you can alleviate.

-This is also why it is important to transcend the objection that describing the problems you solve in emotional terms involves the taboo of "being negative."
-In truth, the top motivator for people to buy from you or to make a referral to you is that they want to relieve some kind of pain now.
+This is also why it is important to set aside the objection that describing the problems you solve in emotional terms involves the taboo of "being negative."
+In truth, the top motivator for people to buy or to make a referral is that they want to relieve some kind of pain now.

 Sales guru David Sandler ranks pain in the present as the top motivator for people to buy.
+Describe real pain with factual, respectful empathy.
 When it hurts now, there is budget and the will to pay for a solution.

 The number two reason to buy: pain in the future.
 When it is going to hurt tomorrow if you do not do something about it today, then the will and the ability to pay can be strong.